akanksha23x07/firmable-data-pipeline/README.md

-# Firmable Data Pipeline - Docker Setup
+# Firmable Data Pipeline

-This document provides instructions for running the Firmable data pipeline using Docker and Docker Compose.
+This document provides instructions for running the Firmable data pipeline using Docker and Docker Compose along with Entity Matching Explaination

 ## Overview